matiaselm/android-accessibility/README.md

 # android-accessibility

-School lab to learn android accessibility possibilities
+School lab to learn about android accessibility possibilities